mozilla-cordova/mozilla-cordova.github.io/pages/01-getting-started.md

 $ cd ..
 {% endhighlight %}

-The executable cordova script is located at `cordova-cli/bin/cordova`.
-From now on this is the executable we'll use for all our cordova command line needs.
-You can add it to your `PATH` if you want, I'll use the relative path for clarity.
+The executable Cordova script is located at `cordova-cli/bin/cordova`.
+From now on this is the executable we'll use for all our Cordova command line needs.
+You can add it to your `PATH` if you want; I'll use the relative path for clarity.

 ### cordova-firefoxos

-Next, let's clone Firefox OS platform bits from `cordova-firefoxos` repository:
+Next, let's clone the Firefox OS platform bits from the `cordova-firefoxos` repository:

 {% highlight bash %}
 $ git clone https://github.com/apache/cordova-firefoxos.git
 {% endhighlight %}

 No need to install dependencies for `cordova-firefoxos`, they're already part of the repository.
-We can now create a new cordova app by running `cordova create`.
-Let's create the app in `myapp` folder and give it the even more original project name of `io.myapp` and name it `myapp`.
-To create the app run:
+We can now create a new Cordova app by running `cordova create`.
+Let's create the app in `myapp` folder, giving it the even more original project name of `io.myapp` and naming it `myapp`.
+Just run this:

 {% highlight bash %}
-$ cordova-cli/bin/cordova create myapp io.myapp "My cordova app"
+$ cordova-cli/bin/cordova create myapp io.myapp "My Cordova app"
 $ cd myapp
 {% endhighlight %}

-There's a little trick to tell cordova to use the local `cordova-firefoxos` platform code we just downloaded.
-In your project directory, myapp in our case, create a folder called `.cordova` and file named `config.json` with the following contents:
+There's a little trick to tell Cordova to use the local `cordova-firefoxos` platform code we just downloaded.
+In your project directory (`myapp` in our case), create a folder called `.cordova`, and a file named `config.json` with the following contents:

 {% highlight json %}
 {